 Resources for Student Leaders

 Student organizations in good standing enjoy the privilege to reserve campus spaces for meetings and events.
-Events and meeting spaces are requested and approved online at http://schedule.pacificu.edu using EMS, the University's Event Management System.
+Events and meeting spaces are requested and approved online through the university's EMS Room Scheduling site. the University's Event Management System.
 Student organizations must register one member to access EMS on the organization's behalf using the EMS Organization Registration Form (pdf).

 Planning a successful event often requires plenty of advance time, specialized knowledge in areas like risk management or audio-visual equipment, and adequate resources.
 Training and support is offered by Student Activities and Conference and Event Support Services staffs.
 Student organizations that are thinking of planning a large event are encouraged to work with ACE Board far in advance.
 ACE Board is involved in most large student events on campus and manages sound, lighting, and other services to produce such events.